apehead/issue-cypress-cucumber-preprocessor/README.md

 # Issue with cypress-cucumber-preprocessor

-This repo is a reduced test case to repriduce the issue with [@badeball/cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor) described in #.
+This repository serves as a minimal test case to reproduce an issue encountered with the [@badeball/cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor).

+The specific problem is described in detail in the corresponding issue [#1025](https://github.com/badeball/cypress-cucumber-preprocessor/issues/1025).